 Years later, he developed symptoms of a slow growing cancer in the lymph nodes and bone marrow, and had to undergo chemotherapy.
 He also struggled to carry out everyday tasks at home and needed lots of care from his wife.

 With our help, he was awarded £142,500 in compensation from the Ministry of Defence.
 Our client said he was very happy with the outcome as it meant his family would be provided for after he died.
 Sadly, he passed away shortly after the claim was settled.
 Money can’t make up for the death of a loved one but the reassurance that your loved ones will be taken care of is invaluable.

 If you’ve been diagnosed with cancer and suspect it’s work related, you can claim compensation if it can be proven your employer negligently exposed you to a known carcinogen that caused your cancer.
 This could include:

 - UV Radiation

-Medical knowledge in occupational cancer is increasing all the time, so you’ve got nothing to lose by seeking an expert legal opinion on the possibility of making a claim.
+If the particular substance you came into contact with isn’t listed here, don’t worry.
+Medical knowledge of work related cancer is increasing all the time, so you’ve got nothing to lose by seeking legal advice from an expert Industrial Disease Solicitor and getting a Free Case Assessment to see if there is a possibility of making a claim.